-At the moment, the only reasoning module provided in the framework core is the JourneyPlanner module encapsulating the fully multimodal journey planner developed in [9].
-The module, given an origin and destination location and time constraints, finds a shortest-duration journey plan that can subsequently be executed by agent activities.
+At the moment, the only reasoning module provided in the framework core is the JourneyPlanner module.
+The module, given an origin and destination location and time constraints, finds a shortest-duration journey plan that can subsequently be executed by framework activities.
 Additional reasoning modules have been implemented as part of application-specific models (see Section VII).